 The scientific core areas of Animal Science are nutrition, microbial gut ecology, different aspects of physiology, ethology, immunology, disease mechanisms and disease prevention as well as management and decision support in livestock farming.
 Further, the research comprises animal models for studying nutrient turnover and utilization, disease complexes and reproduction of importance to human nutrition and health.

 Across the thematic areas Animal Science has a strong focus on organic livestock production.
-Further SOAR - an interinstitutional and international network for PhD courses and projects in organic agriculture is hosted by the Department of Animal Science.
+Further SOAR - an interinstitutional and international network for PhD courses and projects in organic agriculture is hosted by the Department of Animal and Veterinary Sciences.

-Through the affiliation to the Department of Animal Science (ANIS) the following animal research facilities are available:
+Through the affiliation to the Department of Animal and Veterinary Sciences (ANIVET) the following animal research facilities are available:

-Through the affiliation to the Department of Animal Science (ANIS) and its researchers there will be access to unique and modern laboratory facilities:
+Through the affiliation to the Department of Animal and Veterinary Sciences (ANIVET) and its researchers there will be access to unique and modern laboratory facilities:

-The PhD student will typically be located at AU Foulum near Viborg where all the research is conducted.
+The PhD student will typically be located at AU Viborg - Research centre Foulum near where all the research is conducted.
 PhD students must expect to be involved in BSc and MSC teaching which takes place in Aarhus.